adrior11/SwiftMeshRelay/README.md

 3. Encrypt using **ChaCha20-Poly1305** AEAD.

 > 🔐 Only the destination peer can decrypt.
 Hops only forward opaque ciphertext.

+> [!CAUTION]
+> SwiftMeshRelay is a proof-of-concept built in 24h for the Check24 GenDev Hackathon.
+> The cryptography and protocol have **not** undergone a formal security audit, threat model, or peer review.
+> Use the code for educational purposes only; do **not** rely on it to protect sensitive or life-critical data.

 ## Sequence Diagrams